SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 !!!note
     This software support Windows system only.
 If you can't open it, please free to contact loovee@seeed.cc for help.

-Open the software, what you need to do is set the baud rate you want, and do some simple setting, then click **calculate**.
+Open the software, what you need to do is setting the baud rate you want, and then do some simple setting, then click **calculate**.

 Then you will get some data, cfg1, cfg2 and cfg3.